spirpinias/bamCoverage/README.md

 ## Features

-- Searches your ../data for the alignment file in .bam format.
+- Searches your **data** folder for the alignment file in .bam format.

 ## Usage